Thursday, June 30, 2005

 Let them arrange their homes so that they might not appear unapproachable to anyone, lest anyone, even the most humble, fear to visit them.

 I cannot help but think of the new Belleville bishop who alienated clergy to the point where they sought to block his installation.
 The issue?
 The visible one was asking for a few hundred thousand dollars to renovate his living quarters.
 Property squabbles aside, what a bad way to begin a relationship with a bishop.
 It seems one might wait a few years before insisting on new living quarters.
+On the whole, I find it interesting that poverty would merit "equal" treatment--it's own section--as celibacy.

 Comments?